 Lifestyle: An individual queen starts a colony in the spring after she wakes from hibernation.
 She produces wax from glands in her body to make pot-like cells in which to lay her eggs and to store nectar and pollen for her brood.
 The young emerge in a few weeks as female worker bees.
 As fall arrives, most bees die and only newly mated queens overwinter to establish new colonies.

-GARDENING Maple, willow, and serviceberry flower early in spring and attract bumble bees and mason bees.
+CARDENING Golden currant, serviceberry, and chokecherry flower early in spring and attract bumble bees and mason bees.

 Bumble bees groom pollen from their body hairs into "pollen baskets," or corbicula, for transport to the nest.

 Solitary Bees